-Adhering junction dynamics in the testis are regulated by an interplay of β 1-integrin and focal adhesion complex-associated proteins
+Adhering junction dynamics in the testis are regulated by an interplay of β 1-integrin and focal adhesion complex-associated proteins (PDF)

 Siu,Michelle K.Y.; Mruk,Dolores D.; Lee,William M.; Cheng,Chuen-yan